Hojo-Norem/PadSwitcher64/README.md

 The adapter connects to both C64 joystick ports and allows the active port to be changed on the fly with a push of a button.
 The interface defaults to joystick port two on power on.

 Also, the interface allows up to four custom mappings to be programmed using a C64-side application.
 The custom mappings allow any combination of joystick port two and port one control lines to be mapped to any of the Super Nintendo controller action buttons (A,B,X,Y,L,R).
-Any of the action buttons can also have an optional rapid-fire function applied, of which a normal and 'inverted' state is avaliable.
+Any of the action buttons can also have an optional rapid-fire function applied, of which a normal and 'inverted' state is available.
 'Inverted' rapid fire is simply that when active the output state of the effected button will be opposite to of a normal rapid fire button when pushed.
 For example, mapping a button to joystick left with rapid fire and another button to joystick right with inverted rapid fire will simulate a rapid left/right joystick waggle when both buttons are pushed.

 This code was originally developed for the Atmel ATMega8 mcu and was then later ported over to the ATMega88.
-This was mainly due to the availiablilty of the Mega8 and that the Mega88 has more power saving features.
+This was mainly due to the availability of the Mega8 and that the Mega88 has more power saving features.

 This source code was written using AVR-GCC and AVR Libc.
 The C64-side software was written in Notepad++, tokenised to CBM BASIC using C64List and then compiled using "BASIC 64".
 The machine code portion was assembled using 64tass.